strapi/strapi/docs/3.0.0-beta.x/guides/send-email.md

 ## Override controller action

-To customize the function that create a comment we will have to override the `create` function.
+To customize the function that creates a comment we will have to override the `create` function.

 First, to see the difference, let's request `POST /comment` with `that is fucking good!` for the `content` attribute.
-You will see your comment is well created.
+You will see your comment is successfully created.

 Now let's start the customization.